Aliases for CDH12 Gene

 GeneCards Summary for CDH12 Gene

-CDH12 (Cadherin 12, Type 2 (N-Cadherin 2)) is a Protein Coding gene.
-Diseases associated with CDH12 include cri-du-chat syndrome.
-Among its related pathways are ERK Signaling and Nanog in Mammalian ESC Pluripotency.
+CDH12 (Cadherin 12) is a Protein Coding gene.
+Diseases associated with CDH12 include cri-du-chat syndrome and meconium aspiration syndrome.
+Among its related pathways are ERK Signaling and Cell junction organization.
 GO annotations related to this gene include calcium ion binding.
 An important paralog of this gene is CDH19.

 UniProtKB/Swiss-Prot for CDH12 Gene